f4exb/sdrangel/plugins/samplesource/xtrxinput/readme.md

 <h5>2.6.3: Confirm changes</h5>

 Use the "OK" button to confirm your changes

 <h5>2.6.4: Dismiss changes</h5>

 Use the "Cancel" button to dismiss your changes

 <h3>3: LMS7002M hardware decimation factor</h3>

 The TSP block in the LMS7002M hardware has a decimation chain that acts on both Rx channels.
 It is composed of 5 halfband decimation stages and therefore can achieve decimation between 1 (no decimation) and 32 in increasing powers of 2: 1, 2, 4, 8, 16, 32.

 Thus the actual sample rate of the ADC is the stream sample rate (5) multiplied by this factor.

+The first position in the combo is marked as "A".
+This is because decimation by 1 is not implemented and instead an automatic decimation factor is applied.
+The ADC rate display is updated automatically and siblings are updated with the actual ADC and hardware decimation factor.

 <h3>4: Software decimation factor</h3>